CCantale/Cap4Lab-IMS/README.md

 ## Updates to 1.2.0

 - New feature: logs
-- A new logging system tracks the application's workflow and displayis explicit errors
+- A new logging system tracks the application's workflow and displays explicit errors
 - The code was cleaned and all main objects were more accurately renamed

 ## Contacts